i-cortez/rccommercial/README.md

 # RC Commercial Coatings, LLC
-This repository contains files associated with rccommercialcoatings.com
+This repository contains files associated with the website rccommercialcoatings.com